Check these out!

 Prized since ancient times for its beauty benefits, Myrrh Oil is a natural anti-microbial, -inflammatory and -fungal.
 It contains skin soothing Limonene and has been used to treat eczema, athlete's foot and minor irritations.
 It is a powerhouse ingredient against dry, inflamed or ageing skin.

 Natto Gum contains loads of lecithin, a skin softening, conditioning and smoothening agent.
 It is also rich in Vitamin E and Vitamin K2, powerful antioxidants that protect your skin from free radical damage, reduce the appearance of fine lines and wrinkles, keeping your skin looking bright, young and healthy.

 Also known as Indian or Sacred Lotus, Nelumbo Nucifera has been used for centuries and has particular cultural significance to Asiatic civilisations.
 Rich in protective antioxidants, it preserves moisture helping maintain balance, and can soften, smoothens and detoxify, brightening and improving your complexion.

-Extracted from orange blossoms, Neroli Oil is often used in aromatherapy and is high in Vitamin C that can help improve the tone and texture of your skin.
+Extracted from orange blossoms, Neroli Oil has natural anti-microbial and -inflammatory properties and is rich in Vitamin C that can help improve the tone and texture of your skin.
 It stimulates collagen production and prevents signs of ageing an is often found in treatments for acne scarring and stretch marks.